 5. Supplemental Plans or Riders: If your health insurance does not include coverage for chiropractic care, you may have the option to purchase a supplemental plan or rider that specifically covers chiropractic services.

 It’s crucial to thoroughly review your insurance policy and consult with your insurance provider to understand the specifics of your coverage for chiropractic care.
-This will help you avoid unexpected costs and ensure you receive the maximum benefits available to you.
+This will help you avoid unexpected costs and ensure maximum benefits.

 Benefits of Health Insurance Coverage for Chiropractic Care